MarwaAbuEssa/sendbird-javascript-doc/sdk_function_message.md

 ### 7. Typing Start
-Call this function when an user starts typing.
+Call this function when a user starts typing.
 It notifies a typing-start event to users in the channel.

 ```javascript